pingleware/pingleware-contracts/README.md

 The remix desktop was rebuilt as a webapp because I found the straight-browser version to become slow and non-responsive.
 The webapp version can be downloaded from https://github.com/pingleware/remix-desktop.
 You should try installing the official desktop version from the Remix Team at https://github.com/ethereum/remix-desktop.
 If the application will no launch, then download the webapp version.

 # What's included?
-There are prebuilt smart contracts for Exempt Equity and Debt Offerings, a Credit Report and a Social network.
+There are prebuilt smart contracts

+    Exempt Equity and Debt Offerings
+    Credit Report
+    Social network
+    Membership
+    Pharma
+    Real Estate
+    Supply Chain

 Before launching an exempt equity or debt offering you are required to submit the appropriate form to the Security and Exchange Commission as well as to have a Private Placement Memorandum.
-Using a DAPP or decentralized application on the IPFS or interplanetary file system, to maintain KYC, AML and accredied investor vetting compliance for your restricted securities.
+Using a DAPP or decentralized application on the IPFS or interplanetary file system, to maintain KYC, AML and accredited investor vetting compliance for your restricted securities.

 # Release Schedule

         Date        Version                 Notes
-    12/25/2021       1.0.5         Refactoring credit, social and some equity contracts 12/21/2021       1.0.4         Fixes identified through remix debugging; added followers and friends;
+    ??/??/????
+1.0.6         Refactor equity, debt and membership; added supply chain, real estate and pharma 12/25/2021       1.0.5         Refactoring credit, social and some equity contracts 12/21/2021       1.0.4         Fixes identified through remix debugging; added followers and friends;
     12/19/2021       1.0.3         General fixes and compiler warnings cleanup